domgom/kontr/ROADMAP.md

 context for extension functions (not really necessary as we don't extend classes that aren't ours so namespace pollution is negligible)

 ## DONE
-✅web filter only *.json files in select button
+✅web take current version for maven and gradle blocks.
+Also README.md ✅web filter only *.json files in select button
 ✅web fix wording and spacing of the left side
 ✅gha cli / web deployment / mvn central publishing